 According to the Oxford Dictionary of Proverbs, the oldest written version of the saying “what you don’t know can’t hurt you” comes from 1576, “so long as I know it not, it hurteth me not.”

-The results of the effort yielded this article series, together with two diagnostic tools: one that born-digital companies can use to quickly learn the areas of vulnerability, and then prioritize areas of focus so as to avoid costly missteps; and the other that traditionally born companies can use to quickly focus on and prioritize areas they need to address.
-This article series covers nine topics, each of them a key finding from our research: what each topic means, and what companies should be thinking about as they face the future.
+The results of the effort yielded this article series, together with two diagnostic tools: one that born-digital companies can use to quickly learn the areas of vulnerability and then prioritize areas of focus so as to avoid costly missteps, and one that traditionally born companies can use to quickly focus on and prioritize areas they need to address.

 Three Themes of Born-Digital Performance